entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cloutier (1991b) mentioned that in most actinistians, the principal coronoid (his "Coronoid IV") abuts the mesial side of the prearticular.
+> - Clement *et al.* (2024): "Cloutier (1991b) mentioned that in most actinistians, the principal coronoid (his "Coronoid IV") abuts the mesial side of the prearticular.
 Forey (1998, char.
 66) proposed two character-states for the condition of the principal coronoid: lying free (0) and sutured to the angular (1).
 Forey (1998, p.
 163) and Clément (1999, p.
 238) mentioned that the principal coronoid does not sutured to the angular in most actinistians with the exception of Axelrodichthys and Mawsonia.
 Character 123 is linked with character 122."

 > - The coding of *Qujingodus* is ?.